This blog may contain affiliate links. Read our disclosure policy for more info.

 Early Morning – Visit Moraine Lake (summer only)

-What better way to spend the first morning of your Banff itinerary than by visiting the most beautiful lake in Banff National Park?!
+What better way to spend the first morning of your Banff itinerary than by visiting one of the most beautiful lakes in Banff National Park?!

-Moraine Lake is arguably the most popular place to visit in Banff National Park and to see it before the crowds really arrive, you’ll want this to be your first stop.
+Moraine Lake is arguably the most popular place to visit in Banff National Park and to see it before the crowds really arrive, you’ll want this to be your first stop for the day.
+If you’re able to get yourself up super early, then you just have to visit Moraine Lake at sunrise!
+It really is the best time for taking photos, before all the big buses arrive and the lake gets busy.

-However, getting to Moraine Lake requires a bit more planning than it used to.
-As of 2023, Parks Canada has restricted the Moraine Lake Road and parking lot to commercial traffic only – no personal vehicles.
+Whatever time of day you decide to visit, getting to Moraine Lake now requires a bit more planning than it used to.
+As of 2023, Parks Canada has restricted the Moraine Lake Road and parking lot to shuttles, buses, organized tours of Moraine Lake, and commercial traffic only – no personal vehicles allowed.

 Want to visit Moraine Lake for sunrise?

-The only way to visit this year (since the road has closed to personal vehicles) is to go on this organized tour.
-The tour begins at 4 am in Banff, and because they are a licensed tour operator, they can access Moraine Lake for sunrise.
-The tour costs $220 CAD and includes not only a visit to Moraine Lake with hot chocolate and coffee to enjoy, but also an early morning visit to Lake Louise.
-That means you can visit two of the busiest lakes in Canada without the crowds or the stress of parking/ shuttles.
-You can book the tour here with free cancelation up to 24 hours before.
+- The tour begins at 4 am in Banff.
+It costs $287 CAD and includes not only a visit to Moraine Lake with hot chocolate and coffee to enjoy, but also an early morning visit to Lake Louise.
+That means you can visit two of the busiest lakes in Canada without the crowds or the stress of parking/shuttles.
+You can book the tour here with free cancellation up to 24 hours before.

-The rock pile is exactly as the name suggests, a pile of rocks.
-This is the very famous viewpoint of Moraine Lake and in my opinion (and many others) the best place to view Moraine Lake when you first arrive.
+The Rockpile is exactly as the name suggests, a pile of rocks overlooking the lake!
+But don’t let the name deceive you, this is actually the most famous viewpoint of Moraine Lake, and in my opinion (and many others), the best place to view Moraine Lake when you first arrive.

 Finding the rocks is easy.
-From the parking lot, the trailhead starts on your left about halfway down the parking lot.
+From the parking lot, the trailhead starts on your left by the toilets, about halfway down the parking lot.

 Follow this trail straight and cross the small bridge and continue hiking up.
 Here you’ll find a few trails leading to different viewpoints on the rock pile.
 Just taking in the view from the rock pile is what most people do when they visit Moraine Lake, and it’s probably your best choice if you’re worried about being short on time.